jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 -.48 + .3 = -.45

 ## Better Directions
+1. Flash marling with 1 offset
+        Z_PROBE_OFFSET_FROM_EXTRUDER = 0
+3. Move down till triggered
+4.
-1. Re-calibrate current z Position to 10mm (So we can move down 10mm from current)
+Re-calibrate current z Position to 10mm (So we can move down 10mm from current)
 ```
 G92Z10
 ```

-1. Move z down in .1mm increments until .051mm feeler is pinched then backoff .1
+5. Move z down in .1mm increments until .051mm feeler is pinched then backoff .1
-1. Determined current position
+6. Determined current position
 ```
 M114
 ```